Abimael10/watchtower/README.md

 # Watchtower

-**Real-time whale wallet monitor** - Get instant Telegram alerts when crypto whales move large amounts of tokens with accurate, real-time USD values.
+**Real-time wallet monitor** - Get instant console or Telegram (optional) alerts when crypto whales (or not) move large amounts of tokens with accurate, real-time USD values.

 ## What It Does

 Monitors ERC-20 token transfers from whale wallets (exchanges, funds, large holders) in real-time.
-Fetches live prices from CoinGecko API and sends alerts only for known valuable tokens.
+Fetches live prices from CoinGecko API (be aware of rate limiting) and sends alerts only for known valuable tokens.

 ![console output](./screenshots/console1.png)
 ![alert to Telegram](./screenshots/console2.png)